Bovanlaarhoven/Reddit-api/README.md

 To use the `rapi` library to fetch information about a subreddit and its top post, follow these instructions:

-1. Import the `rapi` library in your Python script:
+1. Install the `rapi` library:

     ```python
-    import rapi
+    pip install rapi==1.0
     ```

-2. Use the `get_subreddit` function to retrieve information about a subreddit and its top post.
+2. Import rapi and then use the `get_subreddit` function to retrieve information about a subreddit and its top post.
 Customize the function parameters based on your requirements:

     ```python
+    import rapi
     get_subreddit(subreddit="memes", limit=1, type="title", username=True, post_link=True, comments=False)
     ```